arotranslate/AroTranslate/README.md

 <br><br>
 Our 100k+ samples corpus is definetely better than previous attempts, enabling coherent translations, but it's still a low resource corpus.
 We plan on making our sources and corpus fully accessible but we still have to solve some copyright issues.
 The models are however not affected by this issue.
 Any contributions you can make regarding the corpus will be very apreciatted (see [Contribute](#Contribute)).
 <br><br>
 Note that Aromanian is split into multiple [variaties](https://en.wikipedia.org/wiki/Aromanian_dialects), influenced by languages in the region.
 We do not know what the split of these is in our corpus, but the variaties are mostly mutually intelligible.
 Another problem, common with poorly documented tongues, is that the grammar and writing systems are not standardized.
-We chose to convert all Aromanian text to the Cunia (1997) ortography, as it's the most popular within Aromanians, it's the easiest to type on a keyboard (important, as our objective is public deployment) and it's also easier for the tokenizer to process.
+We chose to convert all Aromanian text to the Cunia (1997) ortography, for practical reasons when typing and when tokenizing the texts, but we also provide conversions to the linguistically-motivated DIARO standard.
 You can view the conversion code in `deployment/utils.py`.
 <br>

 <div align="center">